sunny2109/SVLRM/README.md

 - logging

 ## Training
 I trained and tested the model on a single NVIDIA RTX 2080Ti GPU, and this process took about 10 hours for 50w iterations.
-Except for learning rate updating method, the ohter training strategies are the same as paper.
+The training strategies are the same as paper except for the learning rate updating method.
 We update lr in the following manner:
 ```bash
 lr_ = opt.lr * (0.5 ** (epoch // opt.decay_step))
 for param_group in optim.param_groups: